 31. Elle Luna on the Crossroads of Should and Must

 You should do that vs You must do that.
 Many people will expect you to do things even though you don’t like them.
 But you should do them anyway for the benefit of others.
-On the other hand, you know intuitively that there are things that must do to make yourself proud, happy, and fulfilled.
+On the other hand, you know intuitively that there are things you must do to make yourself proud, happy, and fulfilled.
 These things are your must — these things are worth figuring out.
-Then go do them whatever it takes.

 32. You Created the Problem